Cycletouring the

 where you can pitch your tent for the night.
 Don't

-site has a list with placenames and GPS
+has a list with place names and GPS coordinates of

-coordinates of the sites (click on the map (the red
+the sites (click on the map (the red spots don't

-spots don't mean a thing) and you get a list of the
+mean a thing) and you get a list of the closest

-closests spots.
-Pitch your tent within sight of the
+spots.
+Pitch your tent within sight of the pole

-pole and boil the water (there should be a well)
+and boil the water (there should be a well) before

-before consumption.
-Take your trash, don't build a
+consumption.
+Take your trash, don't build a fire

 If, like most cyclists, you like your campsite